DiegoAvena/TheUniverseDatabase/README.md

 - Record Update Manager
     Shows these options to the user:

-    -Update a galaxy record
+    - Update a galaxy record
-        -Will bring up the window for updating a galaxy record -Update a planet record
+        - Will bring up the window for updating a galaxy record
+    - Update a planet record
-        -Will bring up the window for updating a planet record -Update a galaxy type record
+        - Will bring up the window for updating a planet record
+    - Update a galaxy type record
-        -Will bring up the window for updating a galaxy type record -Update a evolutionary stage record
+        - Will bring up the window for updating a galaxy type record
+    - Update a evolutionary stage record
-        -Will bring up the window for updating an evolutionary stage record -Update a star record
+        - Will bring up the window for updating an evolutionary stage record
+    - Update a star record
-        -Will bring up the window for updating a star record -Update a galaxy discoverer record
+        - Will bring up the window for updating a star record
+    - Update a galaxy discoverer record
-        -Will bring up the window for updating a galaxy discoverer record -Update a moon record
+        - Will bring up the window for updating a galaxy discoverer record
+    - Update a moon record
-        -Will bring up the window for updating a moon record -Update a system record
+        - Will bring up the window for updating a moon record
+    - Update a system record
-        -Will bring up the window for updating a system record -Update a moon discover record
+        - Will bring up the window for updating a system record
+    - Update a moon discover record
-        -Will bring up the window for updating a moon discoverer record
+        - Will bring up the window for updating a moon discoverer record

     For information on how to navigate through a more specific update manager after clicking on one of these options, such as GalaxyUpdateManager, see the